cometbft/cometbft/docs/references/config/config.toml.md

 This in particular means that persistent peers do not count towards the configured [`p2p.max_num_outbound_peers`](#p2pmax_num_outbound_peers) (refer to [issue 1304](https://github.com/cometbft/cometbft/issues/1304) for more details).
-Moreover, if a connection to a persistent peers is lost, the node will attempt reconnecting to that peer.
+Moreover, if a connection to a persistent peer is lost, the node will attempt reconnecting to that peer.

 Once connected to a persistent peer, the node will request addresses of